kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

   - NotTags
   - NotTagsAny

-Each security group can `only` be specified by uuid, name, or a filter.
-Attempting to use more than one of these per entry will result in an error.
-Listing duplicate security groups will also result in an error.
+Each security group can be specified by its uuid, its name, and a filter.
+It is recommended that you check to make sure that the name or filters you use return the security group or groups you are expecting using an openstack query.
 An example of the correct syntax for each of these use cases is below:

 ```yaml
 securityGroups: